LukeGrahamLandry/llvm_of_jvm/devlog.md

 There's a speed/space trade off: do you make a chain of vtables that point to each other or does each subclass get a whole new one?
 Its such tiny space tho.

+for inheriting vtable, there's no const_load so need to keep around both the value and the pointer to the global containing the value

 ## Fields & Inheritance (Nov 28)